Can Hindu mythology explain the structure of reality?

 - Darkest of worlds, Deadliest snakes, The very richest realm, Vast unlimited wealth, Money, Most mysterious world, Everything is an illusion.
 (Patala)

 What are your thoughts on the 14 realms of Hindu mythology?
-Do you see any truth reflected in them?
+Do you see any truth in them?
 Can we perhaps remember our own experiences of any of these states of awareness?
 Do we know of anyone in the world who demonstrates these awareness patterns?